lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 out_on(out)
 ```
-Close the selected relay switch.
+Closes the selected relay switch.

 * `out` is the relay to close.
 Possible choices are `DOUT1` and `DOUT2`.